 Light, well draining soil with a neutral to alkaline pH is preferred by all three of the herbs.
 If your garden has heavy soil you can help improve drainage by creating a mix of organic matter and grit to add to the soil.

-Best Garden Position for Herbs
+Best Garden Position

 Herbs enjoy a good amount of light and require around 6-8 hours of sunlight a day.
 Placing them in a sunny spot in the garden will ensure that they get what they need, avoid planting them under any type of leaf canopy or shade.